edenchiang/PlayWithDataFoundry/examples/ESP32-Cam_POST_image_to_DF/README.md

 ## Description

-This example shows how to upload photo taken with ESP32-CAM via POST request and HTTPS protocol as "photo" is input by user through serial monitor.
+This practice shows how to upload photo taken with ESP32-CAM via POST request as the "photo" string is input by user through serial monitor.

 <br>